 - and can it develop in ways that we would not have imagined/planned yet?

 You will have noticed, we talk about the feminine, and the choice is not neutral.
 No, you're not dreaming: why are the names and voices of virtual assistants, so to speak, exclusively feminine?
 In view of the domination of the genre, one can legitimately ask the question of a will of cliché, as recalled this interesting article of Mashable France: one does not want to break the atmosphere, but even artificial intelligence is sexist

 We measure everything at our own scale, and the anthropomorphism is always in the picture, because even endowed with empathy, it is not simple for us to understand the universe at other scales and yardsticks than that of the human.

 As with any innovation or activity, finally, the important thing is finally to not lose sight of the human, is not it?
 On these reflections, I let you return to your activities, wishing them to be all carriers of smiles and rich memories to your human life.

 δ δ δ δ δ

 To go further

-- France Culture french radio has treated the subject in an exciting way, in particular a part of the question of the day on who should assume the decisions made by artificial intelligence?
+- France Culture has treated the subject in an exciting way, in particular a part of the question of the day on who should assume the decisions made by artificial intelligence?

-References to the following sources are quoted in this article: Forbes, Fortune, Nature, Futurism, The Conersation, Wired, The New York Times, France Culture, Le Monde, Mashable, Mashable France, Wikipedia, Information Age, Pivigo Blog, IBM I2 Analyst's Notebook, Apple Siri, Cortana from Microsoft, Matrix, Terminator, Blade Runner, Blade Runner 2049, The Internet Writing Journal, Pocket Publisher, and writer Dan Simmons.
+References to the following sources are quoted in this article: France Culture, Le Monde, Science et l'avenir, Mashable France, Journal du Net, Les Echos, Le Parisien, Wikipedia, Emarketing, Information Age, Pivigo Blog, IBM I2 Analyst's Notebook, Apple Siri, Cortana from Microsoft, Matrix, Terminator and Blade Runner, non-A editions, Pocket editions and writer Dan Simmons.